Tembrel/expressions/README.md

 # Expressions

-This repository contains a Java framework for evaluating and formatting double-precision expressions with constants, variables, unary and binary operations, and binding variables to expressions, with support for evaluation, formatting (string representation), and parsing.
+This repository contains a Java framework for evaluating, formatting, and parsing double-precision expressions with constants, variables, unary and binary operations, and binding variables to expressions.

 The framework is extensible in two ways:

-1. New operations can be added beyond the basic set provided here.
-   Optionally, new expression subtypes can be created that add methods to apply these new operations.
+1. New operations can be added beyond the basic set provided here, and (optionally) new expression subtypes can be created that add methods to apply these new operations.
 1. New transformations of expressions can be added beyond evaluation and formatting as string, e.g., compilation to bytecode.